-You can also view tooltips to view the details regarding the type of hierarchical data.
-If you need to limit the number of ports that appear, you can choose the ports you want to view in the output.

-Highlight a field to see the details in the hierarchical type panel.
-When you right click any hierarchy field, you can export the data in that field in JSON format.
+- View tooltips to see details regarding the type of hierarchical data.
+If you need to limit the number of ports that appear, you can choose the ports you want to view in the output. - Highlight a field to see the details in the hierarchical type panel.
+When you right click any hierarchy field, you can export the data in that field in JSON format. - If the data includes dates, note that date fields have an additional time stamp component (00:00:00).